Native Biomass FAQs

 Switchgrass is adapted to a wide range of soil types and conditions.
 Better soil may result in higher biomass yields, but switchgrass can make marginal lands productive.

 There are a number of approaches to planting switchgrass.
 Depending on the situation, one may be more appropriate than another.
 For our production, we normally plant from mid-May through mid-July.

-No. Native, warm season grass is a long-lived perennial which, once established and with proper management, will produce biomass for a period of 15-20 years.
+No. Native, warm season grasses are long-lived perennials which, once established and with proper management, will produce biomass for a period of 15-20 years.

 Native, warm season grasses are harvested with traditional haying equipment readily found throughout the country.

 Switchgrass has a root system that can grow up to 6’ deep.
-This root system can break through soil strata, such as plow pan or hardpan, and allows switchgrass to grow in the wide range of conditions that it does.
+This root system can break through soil strata, such as plow pan or hardpan, and allows switchgrass to grow in a wide range of conditions.
 This root penetration also improves the structure of the soil.